DonkRonk17/DRLS/README.md

 1. Create test characters of different races/classes

-## ⚖️ **LICENSE**2.
+## ⚖️ **LICENSE**.
 Use `/reload` after making changes

 3. Test with various spec and hero talent combinations

-This project is licensed under the "Revolutionary Innovation License" - meaning:4.
-Verify addon integrations work correctly
+This project is licensed under the "Revolutionary Innovation License" - meaning: Verify addon integrations work correctly

 - ✅ Use it, love it, spread the revolution5.
 Check performance with Details! integration